 - 2015 Reeds Lake Water Quality Report

-2021 European frog-bit update: Efforts towards eradicating European frog-bit (EFB) in Reeds and Fisk Lakes have been underway since 2016 and will continue in 2021.
+2023 European frog-bit update: Efforts towards eradicating European frog-bit (EFB) in Reeds and Fisk Lakes have been underway since 2016 and will continue in 2023.
 This is a joint response effort between the City of East Grand Rapids, Department of Environment, Great Lakes, and Energy (EGLE) Water Resources Division, PLM Lake and Land Management, and the West MI Cooperative Invasive Species Management Area (CISMA).
 To date, response efforts have been able to remove all EFB from Fisk Lake and have seen minimal regrowth within the channel between Reeds and Fisk Lakes which were heavily infested previously.
-In 2021, response efforts will include using a combination of hand removals and herbicide treatments focused on the remaining patches of EFB within Reeds Lake.
+In 2023, response efforts will be similar to 2022 and include using a combination of hand removals and herbicide treatments focused on the remaining patches of EFB within Reeds Lake.
 These target areas include portions of the lake front around Waterfront/Gilmore Park and John H Bonnell Park.
-Both regions have dense wetland vegetated and are acting as nursery habitat for EFB plants which then spread to more open areas.
+Both regions have dense wetland vegetation and are acting as nursery habitat for EFB plants.
 Crews will be frequently monitoring and conducting treatments of EFB throughout the growing season (May-October).
-If you would like more information, please contact Bill Keiper, EGLE email@example.com.
+You may observe staff wading, kayaking, or boating around the shoreline and wetland areas.
+If you would like more information, please contact Bill Keiper, EGLE firstname.lastname@example.org.